SomeoneElseOSM/mkgmap_style_ajt/legend_mkgmap.md

 Unnamed farm shops with particular produce are shown as farm "vending machines".

+Intermittent waterways, water and wetlands have "(int)" appended to the name.

 ## Quality Control

 Objects with a fixme tag have "[fix]" appended to the name.